Best bug sprays 2020: We tested OFF!, Coleman, and more

 That’s why we went hands-on with bug repellents to test how they feel, how they smell and everything else you’d want to know about a bug spray before you use one.
 All this after consulting with multiple experts to ensure we included repellents that are actually effective at, well, repelling bugs.
 We tested only bug sprays that have an active ingredient approved by both the Centers for Disease Control and Prevention (CDC) and Environmental Protection Agency (EPA): DEET, picaridin, oil of lemon eucalyptus, p-Menthane-3,8-diol (which is in oil of lemon eucalyptus), IR3535 and 2-Undecanone.
 DEET was the resounding favorite among the experts we interviewed, but they all praised the effectiveness of the other ingredients as well, especially picaridin and oil of lemon eucalyptus.

 To be clear, we didn’t test each spray for its efficacy at repelling bugs, since there are so many external variables that go into that.
-Instead, we used our extensive research and the opinions
+Instead, we used our extensive research and the opi